manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Wordforms.md

 <!-- example wordforms -->
 Word forms dictionary.
 Optional, default is empty.

 The dictionaries are used to normalize incoming words both during indexing and searching.
-Therefore, when it comes to a [plain index](../../Creating_an_index/Local_indexes/Plain_index.md) to pick up changes in wordforms file it's required to rotate the index.
+Therefore, when it comes to a [plain table](../../Creating_an_index/Local_indexes/Plain_index.md) to pick up changes in wordforms file it's required to rotate the table.

 Word forms support in Manticore is designed to support big dictionaries well.
 They moderately affect indexing speed: for instance, a dictionary with 1 million entries slows down indexing about 1.5 times.
 Searching speed is not affected at all.
-Additional RAM impact is roughly equal to the dictionary file size, and dictionaries are shared across indexes: i.e. if the very same 50 MB wordforms file is specified for 10 different indexes, additional `searchd` RAM usage will be about 50 MB.
+Additional RAM impact is roughly equal to the dictionary file size, and dictionaries are shared across tables: i.e. if the very same 50 MB wordforms file is specified for 10 different tables, additional `searchd` RAM usage will be about 50 MB.

 Dictionary file should be in a simple plain text format.
 Each line should contain source and destination word forms, in UTF-8 encoding, separated by "greater" sign.
 Rules from the [charset_table](../../Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#charset_table) will be applied when the file is loaded.
 So basically it's as case sensitive as your other full-text indexed data, ie. typically case insensitive.
 Here's the file contents sample: